oKevinRaupp/CalcBMI/README.md

 # CalcBMI

-Simple project to calc BMI using SimpleGUI.
+Simple project to calc BMI using PYSimpleGUI.